Skip to main content

 In Practice

 An evaluability assessment typically takes 3-6 weeks and costs significantly less than a full evaluation.
-A small team reviews programme documents (design, logframe, monitoring reports), interviews key staff and stakeholders, and documents the programme's stated logic and change hypotheses.
+A small team reviews program documents (design, logframe, monitoring reports), interviews key staff and stakeholders, and documents the program's stated logic and change hypotheses.
 They assess: Is the theory of change internally coherent?
 Are outcome and impact indicators feasible to measure?
 Does monitoring data currently exist?
 Are administrative or control groups available?
 The team then drafts a report identifying gaps and recommending actions before evaluation proceeds.
-For example, an assessment might find the programme's outcomes are clearly defined but no baseline data exist, requiring the programme to conduct a baseline before evaluation can measure change.
+For example, an assessment might find the program's outcomes are clearly defined but no baseline data exist, requiring the program to conduct a baseline before evaluation can measure change.

 Related Topics

-• Theory of Change, The causal logic linking programme activities to outcomes
+• Theory of Change: The causal logic linking program activities to outcomes

 At a Glance

-Determine whether a programme has sufficient clarity and documentation to be evaluated effectively
+Determine whether a program has sufficient clarity and documentation to be evaluated effectively

 Best For